HFG43/budget-app/README.md

 # Smart Spend <a name="about-project"></a>

-**Smart Spend** is an aplication made with Ruby on Rails where you are able to manage your spends.
-You are able to create spend categories, and transactions associated to each category.
-Yo are also able to see how much money you spend in each category.
+**Smart Spend** is an application made with Ruby on Rails where you are able to manage your spending.
+You are able to create spend categories and transactions associated with each category.
+You are also able to see how much money you spend in each category.

 [You can see a live demo here] (https://budget-app-eb8d.onrender.com)